 ~ A Bit of History ~

-I am a wife of 41 years, and a mother of three children.
+I am a wife of 47 years, a mother of three, and a grandmother of three.
 I grew up in the northern U.S., and have since traveled through other parts of the country with my husband, as well as out of the country once while in college.
-We now live in a more temperate climate zone, which suits us very well as we get older.
+We now live in climate zone 7, which suits us very well as we get older.

 My deepest gratitude and hope lies in knowing there is a God who loves me deeply.
 It is because of this knowledge that I have always tried to do my best in any situation I have found myself in, knowing that I ultimately want to please Him in return for all He has done for me.
 In spite of all my complaints and discouragements from time to time, He has always been near to carry me through.
 There is no creator more skilled and artistic than God Himself, and I continually stand amazed a the intricate detail of all things natural in this world, be it the human body, the world of creatures, plant life, the vast landscape marvels, or the realm of outer space.
+Gardening has further taught me how wonderful His Creation is, being able to watch things grow, develop, and fruit from minuscule seeds.
 Because of this, I love to include many little details in my work and projects at home.
 It is the little details in life that often make things come alive and speak to us in the most profound way.
 To God be the glory in all things good and beautiful!

 ~ Why Dolls? ~